 There just really isn’t much better in life than a big bowl of spaghetti and meatballs.

-My grandma just happened to be 100% Italian and my favorite meal that she made us was this delicious recipe for spaghetti and meatballs.
+My grandma was 100% Italian and my favorite meal that she made us was this delicious recipe.
 It’s a crowd favorite and I’ve never made it for anyone that didn’t just absolutely LOVE it!

-Not only does this spaghetti and meatballs meal taste amazing, I have really special childhood memories of helping my grandma and mom roll meatballs.
+Not only does this spaghetti and meatballs recipe taste amazing, I have really special childhood memories of helping my grandma and mom roll meatballs.
 Ha!
-Now if I could only get my own kids to help out!
+Now, if I could only get my own kids to help out!

 spaghetti and meatballs in a white bowl topped with parmesan cheese and fresh basil